StackVista/stackstate-docs/stackpacks/integrations/agent.md

 The StackState Agent StackPack works with the [StackState Agent](/setup/agent) to synchronize topology, metrics, events and trace data from external systems with StackState.
 A number of integrations are automatically enabled when the StackState Agent StackPack is installed, however, integration with some systems will require an additional StackPack and configuration.

-The StackState Agent is open source and available on GitHub at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup

 ### Prerequisites